Ansible Architecture Diagram

 Easy-to-Read Syntax: Ansible uses the YAML file format and Jinja2 templating.
 Jinja2 is the template engine for the Python programming language.
 Ansible uses Jinja2 templating to access variables and facts and extends the defaults of Ansible for more advanced use cases.

-Not a full programming language: Remember that Ansible is not a full-fledged programming language, but it has several good features.
-One of the most important of these is a variable substitution, or using the values of variables in strings or other variables.
+Not a full programming language: Although Ansible is not a full-fledged programming language, it has several good features.
+One of the most important is a variable substitution, or using the values of variables in strings or other variables.

 In addition, the variables in Ansible make the Ansible playbooks, which are like executable documents, very flexible.
 Variables are a powerful construct within Ansible and can be used in various ways.
 Nearly every single thing done in Ansible can include a variable reference.
 We also have dynamic variables known as facts.

-Jinja2 templating language: The defaults of Ansible are extended using Jinja2 templating language.
-In addition, Ansible’s use of Jinja2 templating adds more advanced use cases to Ansible.
-One great benefit is that it is self-documenting, so when someone looks at your playbook, it’s easy to understand, unlike a Python code or a Bash script.
+Jinja2 templating language: Ansible’s defaults are extended using the Jinja2 templating language.
+In addition, Ansible’s use of Jinja2 templating adds more advanced use cases.
+One great benefit is that it is self-documenting, so when someone looks at your playbook, it’s easy to understand, unlike Python code or a Bash script.

-So not only is Ansible easy to understand, but with just a few lines of YAML, which is the language used for Ansible, you can install, let’s say, web servers on as many hosts as you like.
+So, not only is Ansible easy to understand, but with just a few lines of YAML, the language used for Ansible, you can install, let’s say, web servers on as many hosts as you like.

 Ansible Architecture: Scalability: Ansible can scale.
 For example, Ansible uses advanced features like SSH multiplexing to optimize SSH performance.
 Some use cases manage thousands of nodes with Ansible from a single machine.